mdlacasse/Owl/README.md

 <!--
 Copyright (C) 2024-2026 Martin-D. Lacasse and The Owl Authors
-SPDX-License-Identifier: CC-BY-SA-4.0
+SPDX-License-Identifier: CC-BY-NC-SA-4.0
-This documentation is licensed under Creative Commons Attribution-ShareAlike 4.0; see LICENSE-docs in the repository root.
+This documentation is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0; see LICENSE-docs in the repository root.
 -->

 # Owl - Optimal wealth lab